Battle for the Planet of the Credential Providers

 3. Enable the Web Sign in

-I created the two CSPs as Microsoft was showing in their documentation.
+Let’s go forth and start enabling the web sign-in.
+To do so, I created the two CSPs, as Microsoft was showing in their documentation.
 One to enable the Web Sign-in Option: ./Device/Vendor/MSFT/Policy/Config/Authentication/EnableWebSignIn

-Or if you don’t like to configure the custom CSP because it lacks some good reporting.
-Just configure it in Settings Catalog as this is the preferred way!
+If you don’t like configuring the custom CSP because it lacks good reporting, just configure it in the Settings Catalog, as this is the preferred way to go nowadays!

 4. Force Web Sign in to be the default

-Adding this CSP only activates the web sign-in option but I want this option to be the default option so I added this PowerShell script as this option isn’t available in the Settings Catalog
+Configuring the CSP or Settings Catalog only activates the web sign-in option, but I wanted this option to be the default option, so I started by creating this PowerShell script.

 $registryPath = "HKLM:\Software\Policies\Microsoft\Windows\System"